 The $11 lunch combo at Heyday is healthy, quick, and one of your best options for a not-too-expensive meal if you work near FiDi.
 The raw kale salad has a great avocado-y dressing, and the turkey sandwich is never a bad choice.

 If you like raw and/or vegan food, you’ll like Judahlicious in the Sunset.
-This place has very, very good acai bowls, hearty salads and wraps, and a general “I am healthy just for walking in the door” feel.
+This place has very, very good acai bowls, hearty salads, and a general “I am healthy just for walking in the door” feel.
 The cashew cream sauce is better than it sounds.

 This place is nothing like a picnic, but it’s still a very good spot for coffee and granola.
-And for all the paleos out there, they also have surprisingly good cave-baked paleo muffins.
-(Kidding.
-They’re sun-baked.)
-At night, Picnic gets a little fancier - i.e. even less like a picnic - and you’ll find fresh, healthy dishes that aren’t doused in creamy sauces.
+And for all the paleos out there, they also have paleo muffins from Muffin Revolution.
+For lunch, Picnic gets a little fancier - i.e. even less like a picnic - and you’ll find fresh, healthy dishes that aren’t doused in creamy sauces.
 Worth a visit.

 If you happen to be looking for healthy food before or after spending time in Dolores Park, head over to Cha-Ya for excellent vegan and vegetarian Japanese small plates.
 You’ll take care of fulfilling your annual tofu and mushroom quota, and you’ll actually enjoy it.